-In 2014, the DHS together with private sector partners and stakeholders recommitted and signed a Social Contract for the Development of Sustainable Human Developments and Improved Quality of Household Life.
+In 2014, the department together with private sector partners and stakeholders recommitted and signed a Social Contract for the Development of Sustainable Human Developments and Improved Quality of Household Life.

-Through the contract, the partners set an ambitious target to deliver 1,5 million housing opportunities over the following five years.
+Through the contract, the partners set an ambitious target to deliver 1.5 million housing opportunities in the next five years.